State Leadership Conference

-The March 2015 State Leadership Conference, with its theme of practice innovation, culminates in hundreds of meetings on Capitol Hill.
+The March 2015 State Leadership Conference, with its theme of practice innovation, culminated in hundreds of meetings on Capitol Hill.

 As psychologists we know a thing or two about change.
 It involves giving up old ways and embracing new approaches to accomplishing our goals.
 In a world where technology is so omnipresent and health care spending and delivery are under so much pressure, psychologists need to be able to track and evaluate the innovations that are becoming part of their practices.

 So how can psychologists harness these innovations to improve the quality of their services and comply with evolving regulations?
 Can psychologists attain greater satisfaction and more control of their professional destinies by embracing innovation?
 And what is needed to achieve effective innovation?
-These questions and more will be at the heart of State Leadership Conference (SLC) in 2015.
-To set the stage, just consider how the evolving landscape of health care delivery and financing is driving the demand for practice innovation.
+These questions and more were at the heart of State Leadership Conference (SLC) in 2015, which — as evidenced by its theme, "Practice Innovation" — examined how the evolving landscape of health care delivery and financing is driving the demand for practice innovation.